thomastech/CAN2Cluster/README.md

 # CAN2Cluster
 Welcome to the CAN2Cluster project.
 It is an Arduino based CAN-Bus system for controlling Automotive Dashboard Instrument Clusters.
 The developed version directly interfaces with a 2007-2009 Ford Mustang (six gauge) instrument cluster.
-Adaption to other CAN-Bus controlled dashboards should be possible by end-user development of the Arduino firmware.
+Adaptation to other CAN-Bus controlled dashboards should be possible by end-user development of the Arduino firmware.

 ![mustangcluster275](https://user-images.githubusercontent.com/10354989/50655679-b7a95a00-0f45-11e9-8c29-e3e9a20487e5.jpg)